Factlink/factlink-core/README.markdown

 Screenshot tests can be tricky.
 On some systems they run correctly (typically Linux), which you can verify using `bundle exec rspec spec/screenshots` on master.
 If that works, you can update screenshots after running the tests using `bin/update_screenshots_locally.sh`.
 If the screenshots don't match locally, just let Travis build your branch, and look for imgur uploads.
 Then use the provided commands to download the images.
 Please remove the `*-diff.png` files before committing, they are just for debugging purposes.

+## Architecture

+There's quite a bit of legacy in our application, which we have tried to clean up over time.
+However, there are still some quirks in our application architecture.
+We would like to help you understand our application.

+### Different repos

+- **factlink-core:** The repo you're looking at.
+Runs the factlink.com website, and the discussion page that runs in an iframe ("client page").
+This bootstrap script in this repo will checkout "js-library" and "web-proxy" repos in subdirectories, and start servers for them, to make development easier.
+See `start-web.sh` and `bin/bootstrap` for details.
+- [**js-library:**](https://github.com/Factlink/js-library) The Javascript annotation library that is included on websites, browser extensions, and in the proxy.
+The production version is hosted here: https://factlink.com/lib/dist/factlink_loader.min.js.
+The js-library opens https://factlink.com/client/blank in an iframe, and communicates with factlink-core using a postMessage API, using a wrapper that we call "envoy".
+The js-library is included on production using a [rails-assets](https://rails-assets.org) gem.
+- [**web-proxy:**](https://github.com/Factlink/web-proxy) Proxies arbitrary pages, and injects a script tag to the js-library.
+Runs on fct.li.
+It also detects if Factlink is already inserted on that page, in which case it just redirects.
+- [**browser-extensions:**](https://github.com/Factlink/browser-extensions) Extensions for Chrome, Firefox, and Safari.
+Just inserts script tag to js-library.
+- [**wordpress-plugin:**](https://github.com/Factlink/wordpress-plugin) Loads js-library on a Wordpress blog, with some controls to specify on which pages it should load exactly.
+- [**pivotx-plugin:**](https://github.com/Factlink/pivotx-plugin) Loads js-library on a PivotX site.
+- [**url_normalizer:**](https://github.com/Factlink/url_normalizer) Gem for converting an arbitrary URL to a canonical URL.
+Used for attaching annotations to a canonical URL.
+- [**factlink_blacklist:**](https://github.com/Factlink/factlink_blacklist) Regexes that matches URLs on which Factlink should be disabled for technical or privacy reasons.
+Generates a regex that can be used in browser extensions and such.

+### Terminology

+- **annotation = fact = FactData = "factlink":** A piece of text annotated on a website.
+- **comment:** A comment on an annotation.
+- **subcomment:** A comment on a comment.
+- **upvote = believes, downvote = disbelieves, tally:** Votes on comments.
+Terminology comes from our credibility calculation.
+- **client:** Pages that are shown within a transparent iframe through the js-library on someone else's site.
+Currently this is only the discussion page.
+- **publisher:** A publisher is a person, company, or website that has Factlink installed on their site.
+A canonical example is our own blog, on which you can use Factlink without installing a browser extension.

+### Backend

+Actual backend functionality is a bit scattered between Rails controllers, ActiveRecord models, "Backend" classes, [Pavlov](https://github.com/Factlink/pavlov) interactors, and "dead objects".
+This is the direction we were going: controllers and models shouldn't really do anything, the "Backend" classes are for interacting with the database through the models, and use case logic is in controllers.
+The reason for this is that we switched databases from Mongo/Redis/Elasticsearch to only Postgres.

+Our application is mostly a single-page-app in React, with the backend consisting of JSON APIs.
+All interactors should return "dead objects" (of which we can be sure they have no database interaction) which are directly serialised to JSON.

+Sign in/up screens all open in popups, because people need to be able to login from the discussion page, which is loaded in an iframe.
+The sign in/up flow does not follow the single-page-app/JSON paradigm, but is a traditional Rails flow.

+Activity mails are sent asynchronously using SuckerPunch, which does not require an additional worker, since we run on Heroku.

+### Frontend

+We use Backbone for our data layer, and for communicating with the JSON APIs.
+For rendering and interaction we use React.
+For popups and tooltips we use Tether, which spawns a new React component in the body and keeps it positioned next to any arbitrary React component.

+We use SCSS for stylesheets, and explicitly don't use any nesting, but scoped class names instead.
+This is to prevent naming collisions and to make it easier to find things.
+We try to keep style interactions as local as possible.

+### Servers

+We currently run on Heroku, with a Postgres database, Cloudflare for SSL and caching, and AppSignal for application monitoring.
+The [web-proxy](https://github.com/Factlink/web-proxy) runs on DigitalOcean.
+Staging environments are set up on https://staging.factlink.com and https://staging.fct.li (proxy), and are practically identical to production.

 ## Licensing